 Business Class passengers in Barcelona have all access to one of the two lounges available at the airport.
 They are both the same and the only difference is the location, one of them being in the non-Schengen area while the other is outside.

 The lounges, strangely, do not provide free WiFi but this was not an issue for me because I have my own local SIM and since last year, all European SIM cards have free data roaming within the EU.
 I like this lounge very much mostly because the food is good.
-We are in Spain after all, so you can expect small proper sandwiches, pastries, yogurts, fruits, etc. I always enjoy one last ham or fuet (thin sausage) sandwich before taking off and sit on one of the comfy sofas to wait for my flight.
+We are in Spain after all, so you can expect small proper sandwiches, pastries, yogurts, fruits, etc. I always enjoy one last Spanish cured meat like ham or fuet (thin sausage) sandwich before taking off and sit on one of the comfy sofas to wait for my flight.

 In this case, I also did some last minute shopping.
 Prices in Spain are so much cheaper than in Singapore and Barcelona Airport is a great shopping destination so I can never resist.